nahmedraja/GASAL2/README.md

 }gasal_gpu_storage_v;
 ```

-`n` is same as `n_streams` and `a` points to elements of the vector.
-To destroy the vector the following function is used.
+`n = n_streams` and `a` pointer to the array.
+Each a To destroy the vector the following function is used.

 ```
 void gasal_destroy_gpu_storage_v(gasal_gpu_storage_v *gpu_storage_vec);